-President Jacob Zuma on Thursday vowed his government would do everything it can to help the families of 67 South Africans believed killed in last week's church collapse in Nigeria.
+President Jacob Zuma on Thursday vowed his government would do everything it can to help the families of 67 South Africans believed to have been killed in last week’s church collapse in Nigeria.

 “They will support families and do whatever is necessary to manage the impact of this tragedy,” he said.